groonga/groonga/doc/source/reference/commands/column_copy.rst

 Optional parameters
 ^^^^^^^^^^^^^^^^^^^

-There is no optional parameters.
+There is no optional parameter.

 Return value
 ------------